Bullfrog's Fusion showing semi transparent drop shadows underneath all objects.

 This was a great method to create shadow effects as the sixth bitplane would always make everything half as bright as it was without it.

-Only few games utilised this feature probably because using six bitplanes was putting such a strain on the graphics memory and the blitter that it was deemed to expensive for the result that was achieved.
+Only few games utilised this feature probably because using six bitplanes was putting quite a strain on the graphics memory and Blitter and it was deemed to expensive for the result that was achieved.

 Getting the most out of it

 Deluxe Paint IV used this default palette for EHB images.
 It is clearly visible that the right half of the palette is only half as bright as the left half.